pandeyajit282/House_price_prediction_kaggle-competition/README.md

 After evaluating these models, I selected Random Forest Regression as the final model due to its superior performance.

 ### Results
-My final model achieved an R-squared value of 0.196 on the Kaggle competition leaderboard, resulting in a rank of 3200 out of 4300.
+My final model achieved an RMSE value of 0.196 on the Kaggle competition leaderboard, resulting in a rank of 2200 out of 4300.
 While the model performed well, there is always room for improvement, and further feature engineering could potentially enhance the results.